Getting around Bristol

 Train

 Bristol has good train connections for getting around the city.
-Clifton Down station is the nearest station to the main University campus.
+Clifton Down station is the nearest station to the Clifton Campus.
+Temple Meads station is the nearest station to Temple Quarter Enterprise Campus.

 Car

-We do not recommend students bring a car to Bristol unless it is essential.
-Bristol is a very congested city and there are many parking restrictions.
+We do not recommend bringing a car to Bristol unless it is essential.
+The University is working towards achieving carbon neutrality, and not traveling by car will aid its progress.

 Bristol City Council introduced a Clean Air Zone in Bristol in 2022.
 You must pay to drive within the zone if your vehicle does not meet the zone's emission standards, unless you have an exemption.